 Law Enforcement Officers Safety Act

-(Also we offer free FFL services for active and retired Kentucky law enforcement professionals as well.)
+We offer LEOSA Qualification / Recertification services for both active and retired Kentucky law enforcement professionals.

 Kentucky Concealed Carry Deadly Weapon Instructor-Trainer #6642

 I have all of the required forms and information you need.

 NRA Law Enforcement Officer – Line of Duty Death Benefit – Increased for LEO NRA Members.